openedx/credentials/credentials/apps/api/docs/decisions/0001-post-as-update-or-create.md

 ## Decision

-Despite it being slightly non-RESTful, we'll treat a POST on the main credentials endpoint as an update-or-create instead of the normal just-create.
+Despite it being slightly non-RESTful, we'll treat a POST on the credentials or grades endpoints as an update-or-create instead of the normal just-create.